 Doctoral Extern, 2017

-Applicants must be enrolled in a doctoral program in clinical or counseling psychology, and must be able to commit to 16 hours per week for the entire academic year (August 2019 through May 2020).
+Applicants must be enrolled in a doctoral program in clinical or counseling psychology, and must be able to commit to 20 hours per week for the entire academic year (August 2019 through May 2020).
 Prior counseling experience is preferred.
 Application materials are due by February 5, 2019.
-To apply, please send a cover letter and CV by email.
-Two letters of recommendation are also requested (to be submitted via email directly from the writer).
-These materials can be addressed to:
+To apply, please submit a cover letter and CV using this secure form: https://hushforms.com/externship

 Doug Girard, Psy.D.